 But the struggle in the early days of this business was not as glamourous.

 After a few failed attempts at previous businesses in the UK, Jason returned to Nigeria in 2010 to build local relationships and purchase content rights for his new startup, IrokoTV.
-Cash was tight, and starting this business would have been impossible without the £90,000 contribution of Jason’s friend and business partner, Sebastian Gotter.
+Cash was tight, and starting this business would have been impossible without the £90,000 of Jason’s friend and business partner, Sebastian Gotter.

 That single ‘small’ investment in what was a very ambitious idea, has created a multi-million dollar company that’s now dubbed as the ‘Netflix of Africa’.